Food Franchise | Franchise Coach

 Right after opening, you’ll also need working capital to cover expenses such as:

-It’s important not to underestimate this period.
-Many new franchisees plan for at least a few months of operating expenses while sales ramp up.
+It is very easy to underestimate this time period.
+Many new owners plan on having at least a few months of operating cash while sales, revenue, and growth are getting established.

 Royalty Fees